 - 41. As noted above, the Council has granted permissions for 1,044 dwellings at Standish.
 Outline planning permissions have been granted on 6 sites with a range of house builders involved.
 There have as yet been no completions from these sites.
 However, that is not surprising in that the permissions are relatively recent.
 Reserved matters applications are now coming forward and there is no reason to think that delivery will not take place following normal lead-in times. - 42.
-The appellant agreed with P&M that all 110 dwellings at the appeal site, together with 199 of the 250 dwellings at the P&M appeal site, could be delivered within 5 years.
-The Council did not dispute that the appeal site could be delivered within 5 years although it was argued that delivery at the appeal site (and the P&M site) would only be achieved at the expense of slower delivery on the sites that already have planning permission. - 43.
-The cumulative effect of the appeal scheme, together with the P&M appeal scheme, would be to add to an already significant number of permitted dwellings within a relatively confined geographical area.
+The appellant agreed with JH that 199 of the 250 dwellings at this appeal site could be delivered within 5 years together with all 110 dwellings at the JH appeal site.
+The Council did not dispute the combined delivery that could be achieved on both appeal sites within 5 years although it was argued that this would only be achieved at the expense of slower delivery on the sites that already have planning permission. - 43.
+The cumulative effect of the appeal scheme, together with the JH appeal scheme, would be to add to an already significant number of permitted dwellings within a relatively confined geographical area.
 The parties agreed that there is no direct precedent for this situation in the borough so there must inevitably be a degree of uncertainty in the projected delivery rates.
-That said, the housing witness for P&M produced evidence of delivery rates from other locations in the north west of England.
+That said, the appellant's housing witness produced evidence of delivery rates from other locations in the north west of England.
 These included strategic sites with multiple outlets and the market town of Sandbach in Cheshire where various house builders are developing on separate sites around the town.
 I accept that none of these locations are fully comparable with the situation at Standish.
 Even so, it was agreed that Standish has a relatively strong housing market.
-I consider that P&M produced sufficient evidence, on a broadly comparable basis, to give support to their suggested build rates. - 44.
-P&M produced a trajectory for Standish which indicates that the involvement of a number of house builders would enable total delivery of up to 284 dwellings per year.
+I consider that the appellant produced sufficient evidence, on a broadly comparable basis, to give support to its suggested build rates. - 44.
+The appellant produced a trajectory for Standish which indicates that the involvement of a number of house builders would enable total delivery of up to 284 dwellings per year.
 This would be considerably higher than the 150 dwellings per year in the CS trajectory.
 As noted above, I consider that there is a degree of uncertainty given the lack of a direct precedent.
-However, even if delivery rates turn out not to be as high as the P&M trajectory indicates, I consider that either or both of the appeal schemes would still be likely to make a material contribution to delivery within the first 5 years.
+However, even if delivery rates turn out not to be as high as the appellant's trajectory indicates, I consider that either or both of the appeal schemes would still be likely to make a material contribution to delivery within the first 5 years.
 To my mind the available evidence does not indicate that the effect of allowing both schemes would be to bring about a harmful oversupply at Standish.